-PS 9000 was developed by the Pharmaceutical Quality Group (PQG) for manufacturers of packaging material for medicinal product and now orally inhaled medicine, with reference to Good Manufacturing Practice (GMP).
+PS 9000 is developed by the Pharmaceutical Quality Group (PQG) for manufacturers of packaging material for medicinal product including orally inhaled medicine, and it defines specific requirements and guidance for Good Manufacturing Practice (GMP).

 It is an interactive standard that can be applied to Global, Primary, Secondary and Complex manufacturers, each with specific requirements.

 PS 9000 is a standard relevant to all parts of the pharmaceutical industry supply chain, allowing shared knowledge, practices and implementation to manage risks and safeguard the well being of people and business.

 Whether a contractual need or simply looking to reduce overall risk to your organisation and products, there are a number of key benefits to implementing a certificated PS 9000 system.

 - Quality Controls - Clear implementation of practices across production process including electronic interfaces to assure quality products, fit for purpose and minimising counterfeit medicines